haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 #### 1.1: Getting the data
 1. Go to Moodle, download the data necessary for the task, save it in a folder for this exercise, and add it to your QGIS project.
-	- Go through the data,
+	- Go through the data, what does it describe?
+What order of layers would be good to work with?

 3. We need to have the Ring Rail Line in geospatial format.
 One option is to digitize it based on a basic map.
 Other is to find the data online – let’s do that for practice!
 	- HRI offers easy access to open data sources between the cities of Helsinki, Espoo, Vantaa and Kauniainen.
 Follow the link to Helsinki-Region Transport’s public transport lines from 2021-2022 and open the preview in HSL’s website. https://public-transport-hslhrt.opendata.arcgis.com/datasets/hsln-linjat-4/